pylonbot/pylon-sdk-types/README.md

 $ npm i --save-dev @pylonbot/runtime @pylonbot/runtime-discord
 ```

 This will install the required type definitions.
-To tell TS that you want to use them, put the following triple-slash comments at the start of your files:
+To tell TS that you want to use them, put the following triple-slash comments at the start of your `main.ts` file:

 ```ts
 /// <reference types="@pylonbot/runtime" />